exponea/exponea-ios-sdk/Documentation/setup.md

 ### Advanced configuration

 The SDK can be further configured by providing additional parameters to the `configure` method.
-For a complete list of available configuration parameters, refer to the [Configuration](https://documentation.bloomreach.com/engagement/docs/ios-sdk-configuration) documentation.
+For a complete list of available configuration parameters, refer to the [Configuration for iOS SDK](https://documentation.bloomreach.com/engagement/docs/ios-sdk-configuration) documentation.

 ### Log level